Skip to main content

 FUTURE PLANS

-1. The new Dundreggan Rewilding Centre will be opening in 2022.
-This will be a world class facility that will serve as a gateway to learning and engagement around the project and rewilding as a whole, and the natural and cultural history of the Scottish Highlands.
+1. The Dundreggan Rewilding Centre opened in 2023.
+This will be a world-class facility that will serve as a gateway to learning and engagement around the project and rewilding as a whole, and the natural and cultural history of the Scottish Highlands.

 3. A partnership approach in the Glen Affric-Glen Moriston area to advocate landscape-scale change towards a more diverse, ecologically and socially vibrant model connecting people with nature through the East West Wild” initiative.